Skip to main content

 48 Hours in Ronda

 It was around midday when we found Miguel.
 He was slouching on the steps beneath a human-sized stone cross on the edge of town.
 Slim, with tanned, leathery skin, thin lips, and dark, lank hair falling on his shoulders from beneath his leather cowboy hat, he looked every inch the Western outlaw.
 We knew right away he was our man.
-We became engaged in conversation almost immediately.
+He got our attention with an almost comic book line, "Hey, you want something to smoke?"
+We said yes and began conversing in the local tongue.
 I say we—I left the talking to my travelling companion, Senor Tony, as his Spanish was far more fluent than mine.
 Within a couple of minutes, Miguel presented us with a small block of hashish.
 I could tell right away it was good stuff; dark and oily—the best we'd had all trip.
-This was Ronda, the final stop on our tour of Andalusia.
-And this had been our customary approach in every town along the way— walk the streets until we found someone who looked like a good bet, then ask to score a smoke.
-First in Seville, then Cordoba and Granada, and now in this little southern town.
-Our method had a 100% su...
+This was Ronda, the final stop on our two-week tour of Andalusia.
+And this had been our customary approach in every town along the way— walk the streets until we found someone who looked like a good bet, then ask to score a smoke....